MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 - **Policies** - Surface Hub supports a subset of the policies in the [Policy configuration service provider](/windows/client-management/mdm/policy-configuration-service-provider).
 - **Settings** - You can configure any setting in the [SurfaceHub configuration service provider](/windows/client-management/mdm/surfacehub-csp).

+To learn more about supported settings, see [Windows Configuration Designer provisioning settings reference](/windows/configuration/wcd/wcd).

 ## Create  provisioning package

 Use the Surface Hub provisioning wizard to create a package with common settings, then switch to the advanced editor to add other settings.